NUTTALL and Morrison Construction have claimed the £200 million deal to clean up the Olympic Games park.

 The duo will share the workload across the 270 ha site in the lower Lea Valley.

-It is understood that Nuttall will be responsible for works across the south side of the park, with Morrison taking on the north side.
+It is understood Nuttall will be responsible for work across the south of the park and Morrison on the north side.

 The pair beat off rival bids from Kier, Birse, May Gurney and Mowlem to claim the contract.

-A source at one of the successful bidders said works could begin on the park as soon as July.
+A source at one of the successful bidders said work could begin as soon as July.

 The insider said: 'We will be managing a variety of different projects on the site using specialist contractors for elements such as asbestos removal, soil washing and bioremediation.
 There is a lot of work to do.'

-The contract was advertised by the London Development Agency in April 2005 but responsibility for the deal will transfer to the Olympic Delivery Authority.
+The contract was advertised by the London Development Agency in April 2005 but responsibility will transfer to the Olympic Delivery Authority.